 When you are in New Ipswich, you'll notice that it is more blue-collar than most other communities in America.
 35.69% of New Ipswich’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, New Ipswich is a town of service providers, managers, and professionals.
 There are especially a lot of people living in New Ipswich who work in management occupations (12.71%), office and administrative support (8.44%), and sales jobs (6.13%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.14% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in New Ipswich telecommute to their jobs.
+Overall, about 11.14% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in New Ipswich in 2022 was $41,094, which is lower middle income relative to New Hampshire, and upper middle income relative to the rest of the US.
 This equates to an annual income of $164,376 for a family of four.